 The Tigray region has become more nationalistic, and so has its media.
-Tigray region has become more nationalistic, and so has its media.
+What we make of this is that government-loyal media outlets which used to be in close partnership have chosen different directions and have been separated as a result of the political changes since 2018.
+The Tigray region has become more nationalistic, and so has its media.
 (Further discussion of DW and Tigray media politics is provided later in the analysis.)